openhab/openhab-addons/addons/binding/org.openhab.binding.wifiled/README.md

 | LD382A      |   ✓   |   ✓   |   ✓   |        |    ✓    |      ✓       |
 | LD686       |   ✓   |   ✓   |   ✓   |   ✓    |    ✓    |      ✓       |

-Other LD*** devices might work but probably need some small adaptions.
+Other LD*** devices might work but probably need some small adaptations.

 ## Discovery

 The LED WiFi Controllers can be discovered by triggering a search in openHAB's inbox.
 Your device needs to be connected to your local network (i.e. by using the WiFi PBC connection method or the native App shipped with the device).
 Read the device manual for more information about how to connect your device to your network.

 ## Binding Configuration